himansrivastava/himansrivastava/README.md

 I am Himanshu Srivastava, a software engineer by choice.

 ## About
-- An IIT graduate with more than 14 years of industry experience.
+- An IIT graduate with close to 14 years of industry experience.
 - Full Stack Developer.

 ## Areas of Interest: LLM | Backend | AWS | Database | Frontend